seancheung/confige/README.md

 console.log(config.app.name)
 ```

-It won't load again once loaded.
-To reload configs, you may call:
+It won't be loaded again once done.
+To reload configs, you need to call:

 ```javascript
 // delete cached config